 An Exotic Pets Primer

 Maybe a dog or cat just isn’t your style.
-Worry not; you may be one of the many Americans who enjoys exotic pet ownership.
+Worry not; you may be one of the many Americans who enjoy exotic pet ownership.
 Whether it be a rabbit, ferret, parrot, or lizard, exotic pet ownership is more popular than ever.

 Animal Family Veterinary Care Center is your resource to learn all you need to know about exotic pets and their care.
 Keep reading to find out of exotic pet ownership is for you.

 If you have made the decision to walk on the wilder side of pet ownership, it is important to recognize how important knowledge about your selected species is.

 The most common cause of health problems and dissatisfaction with exotic pets is a lack of understanding regarding their needs.
 When you decide to become a pet parent to one of these special critters, be sure that you know the following before taking the plunge: